Mokpo

-During the Japanese Occupation (1910–1945), Mokpo served as a crucial port for both commercial ventures and public transportation, due to its location along the sea routes between the Japanese archipelago and the Chinese mainland.
-The large number of islands surrounding Mokpo have also served as a protective barrier, making the city less vulnerable to high tides and tsunamis.
-In the occupation era, large residential areas were built to accommodate the Japanese colonists, which are now the city's historic districts.
-The end of World War II and Korea's independence in 1945 were responsible for the city slowly losing its position as a host to major government organizations and wartime industries.
-This led to a reduction in the size of Mokpo, which is currently a mid-sized city of the Honam region.
+The Mokpo Special Tourist Zone covers 6.9 km from the northern port to Yudalsan, Old Town Area, Samhakdo, and Gatbawi.
+It is home to attractions such as the Mokpo Natural History Museum and the National Maritime Museum.
+To live up to its name as a coastal city, the city's traditional dishes include a variety of seafood dishes, including raw croaker, braised hairtail, skate, and seasoned crab.

 Etymology

-The term Mokpo (木浦 in Hanja) loosely translates as "the harbour with a large portion of forests".
+Mokpo means literally "tree harbor".
 This terminology initially appeared in the Goryeosa (History of Goryeo).
 Therefore, some historians argue that the city's name referred to trees within the region of the port of Mokpo.
 Another theory suggests that the "mok" in the city's name refers to "the throat," a metaphor for the importance of the city's location as an entrance to the Yellow Sea.

 History

 Mahan and Three Kingdoms eras

 Mokpo belonged to the Mahan confederacy during the early era of the three Han confederacies during the Samhan period, and was called Mul'ahye-gun while under the control of the Baekje kingdom.
 After Silla defeated Baekje, Mokpo's region was absorbed, and its name was changed to Myeonju.
 In 946, its name was once again changed to Mullyang-gun, and it became part of the Muan prefecture, in the Haeyang province.
 At the time, the prefecture of Muan referred to a much larger area, which incorporated not only Mokpo but also the area currently called Muan and several islands of Sinan county.
 According to a KBS documentary, coastal and offshore areas of Mokpo witnessed superior productivity of crops, and important shipping routes to Naju were established along the Yeongsan River.